therealbstern/apcupsd/doc/manual/manual.rst

     to your equipment.

 **ITEMP**
-    Tnternal UPS temperature as supplied by the UPS.
+    Internal UPS temperature as supplied by the UPS.

 **ALARMDEL**
     The delay period for the UPS alarm.